Below is the online edition of In the Beginning: Compelling Evidence for Creation and the Flood,

 CE: Ramdohr’s observations have not been widely studied or discussed by other researchers.

-Uranium-235 (235U).
-If the earth is 4.5 billion years old and 235U was produced and scattered by some supernova explosion billions of years earlier, 235U’s half-life of 700 million years is relatively short.
-Why is 235U still around, how did it get here, what concentrated it in ore bodies on earth, and why do we not see much more lead associated with the uranium?
-(Observations have never shown a supernova that has produced or released any of the 75 heaviest chemical elements—including uranium!)
+Uranium-235 ( 235U).
+If the Earth is 4.5-billion years old and 235U was produced and scattered by some supernova explosion billions of years earlier, 235U’s half-life of 700 million years is relatively short.
+Why is 235U still around, how did it get here, what concentrated it in ore bodies on Earth, and why do we not see much more lead associated with the uranium?
+(Observations and computer simulations118 show that few of the 75 heaviest chemical elements—including uranium—are produced and expelled by supernovas!)

 27.

-HP: During the flood, about 5,000 years ago, electrical discharges (generated by the piezoelectric effect)—followed by fusion, fission, and accelerated decay—produced 235U and all of earth’s other radioisotopes.
+HP: During the flood, about 5,000 years ago, electrical discharges (generated by the piezoelectric effect)—followed by fusion, fission, and accelerated decay—produced 235U and most of Earth’s other radioisotopes.

 28.